magmax/bbb/README.md

 # Installation

+## The easy way

-Just copy the "templates" directory content into the "templates" directory in your master installation and restart the master.
+1. Copy the "templates" directory content into the "templates" directory in your master installation
+1. Copy the "static" directory content into the "public_html/bbb" directory in your master installation
+1. Restart the master.